Epitech/sqy-traffic/README.md

 - `TW_API_URL` : URL to the twitter API
 - `PG_CONNECTION_STRING` : URL describing the information to connect PostgresSQL database

+## Tweet Crawler

+To get realtime information, it is needed to get frequently the newest tweets to be parsed by the analyzer.
+We created to do a scheduled task to fetch and store them from the Twitter API.
+To be sure we scrapped all the tweets published, we set the delay between each fetch cycle to 1 minute.

 ## Analyzer

 The Analyzer service is the core of SQY-Traffic solution, so we imagined several way of research in order to get a result of extraction quite accurate  ready for a production context.